-- Scorers must agree to complete the scoring of assigned exams as soon as possible, but not more than 10 days from the date the exam is assigned to them by the KYOTE Writing Coordinator. - Scorers may be asked to score exams for students from other schools before students from their high school have taken the KYOTE writing exam. - Scorers must use the College Readiness Writing Rubric discussed above to score the exams. - Scorers who suspect plagiarism should contact KYOTE Writing Coordinator Janet O'Connell kyotewritinghelp@ky.gov as soon as possible.
-The suspected plagiarism will be investigated.
-If the student is found to have plagiarized an essay exam, then that student will be given a score of zero on the exam and his/her name and high school will be reported to the high school.
+- Scorers must agree to complete the scoring of assigned exams as soon as possible, but not more than 10 days from the date the exam is assigned to them by the KYOTE Writing Coordinator. - Scorers may be asked to score exams for students from other schools before students from their high school have taken the KYOTE writing exam. - Scorers must use the College Readiness Writing Rubric discussed above to score the exams. - (New in 2025) Scorers who suspect plagiarism should contact KYOTE Writing Coordinator Janet O'Connell (janet.oconnell@jessamine.kyschools.us) as soon as possible.
+Be sure to have evidence, the student's name, and their school.
+The suspected plagiarism, use of outside resources, or AI, will be reported by certified scorers.
+The student will be given a score of zero on the exam and their name will be reported to the high school.